Honkai: Star Rail Tier list

 Roles

-We compare characters within their role - so damage dealers are compared to other damage dealers and the ratings are adjusted based on their performance within the role.
-Don't try to compare characters between roles (for example an amplifier with a damage dealer), because their ratings mean different things.
+We compare characters within their role - so DPS are compared to other DPS and the ratings are adjusted based on their performance within the role.
+Don't try to compare characters between roles (for example an Amplifier with a DPS), because their ratings mean different things.

-• Damage Dealer - Rating is heavily influenced based on the characters ability to deal enough damage to achieve the 3-star objective, the easier and more quickly achieved the higher the rating,
+• DPS - Rating is heavily influenced based on the characters ability to deal enough damage to achieve the 3-star objective, the easier and more quickly achieved the higher the rating,

-• Specialist - Rating is heavily influenced based on the damage they provide, defense or efficiency boost created by the unique teams these characters create or the utility they provide against certain encounters,
+• Support DPS - Rating is heavily influenced based on the damage they provide, the buffs and debuffs or efficiency boost these characters create or the utility they provide against certain encounters,

 • Amplifier - Rating is influenced based on the damage amplification abilities of the character and the utility they provide to the team,